John Jeffries Martin

-John Jeffries Martin is a historian of early modern Europe, with a special interest in the histories of religion and society in the sixteenth and seventeenth centuries.
+John Jeffries Martin (born August 1, 1951) is a historian of early modern Europe, with a special interest in the histories of religion and society in the sixteenth and seventeenth centuries.

 Early life

 John Jeffries Martin grew up on St. Simons Island, Georgia and attended St. Paul's School in Concord, New Hampshire.
 He earned a PhD from Harvard University in 1982.